Changissnz/internet_insecurity_of_today/README.md

 - The greater connectivity offered by present and emerging internet technologies carries the paradox of resource management, especially for matters of pre-empting social arrangements and elevating mediocrity as well as foreignness and fringe persons.
 The paradox reveals itself at times to individuals, then makes them forget so as to preserve their sanity for them to live within today's means.
+- Historical sectarianism has always proved to be the greatest impediment to shared enjoyment of social and technological changes.
+The internet has become an indisputable cornerstone of informatic distribution.
+  If the internet were a person, it would be psychosocial.
+It is techno-social, in actuality, and the psychopathy and psychology that so many people say is the internet are actually notions, notions from the human mind.